 Q&A: Why bill proposed in Hong Kong set off huge protests

-Hundreds of thousands of people took to the streets of Hong Kong over the weekend to protest a legislative proposal that would allow criminal suspects to be extradited to mainland China.
-It was thought to be the territory's largest protest in more than a decade and reflects growing apprehension about relations with the Communist Party-ruled mainland.
+Thousands of protesters blocked entry to Hong Kong's government headquarters Wednesday, delaying a debate over a legislative proposal that would allow criminal suspects to be extradited to mainland China.
+The protest, which follows a weekend demonstration that drew hundreds of thousands of people opposed to the extradition amendments, reflects growing apprehension about relations with the Communist Party-ruled mainland.

 A closer look at the issue: